Active Chile & Argentina

 Tucumán is a charming city in the north of the country where Argentines proclaimed-and still celebrate-their independence.
 Enjoy free time today to explore on your own or choose from a variety of optional activities like a city tour or active options outside of the city to explore the surrounding area.

 Today we embark on a full day trek in the mountains and forests surrounding the city of Tucumán.
 We'll depart from the hotel after breakfast and transfer by private vehicle to the start point of the trek, passing by the summit of San Miguel de Tucumán for great panoramic views of the city.
-We hike for approximately 3 hours on mountain footpaths, with fantastic views of the mountains and passing through small local communities along the way.
-We'll have a hearty lunch and have the opportunity to taste the traditional typical bread of the area before returning by other mountain trails and footpaths back to the trailhead, where we will be transferred back to Tucumán for the night.
+We hike along mountain footpaths through the Yungas, finding out about the different flora that is common to this area, before reaching the peak of Cerro San Javier and the falls nearby.
+Transfer back to Tucuman.

 Travel to the city of Salta by public bus.
 Here we have plenty of free time for optional activities like horseback riding, rafting (seasonal) or exploring the city's cultural and culinary delights on foot.
 The culture of northern Argentina is strikingly different from the rest of the country, as is the striking geography and landscapes.
 Soak in the rich cultural history in Salta and choose from the variety of optional activities.
 A popular optional activity near Salta is the famous 'Train of the Clouds,' however in recent years the train has suffered service interruptions and breakdowns.
 It has resumed operations but be warned that schedules are inconsistent, however it is possible to follow the route by minivan on an optional tour.
 Back in Salta, try Empanadas Salteñas - the delicious local specialty.
 In the evening, experience the local culture at one of the "Peña" folklore shows.